 What is Rabies?

 Rabies is a serious viral disease seen in mammals that adversely affects the central nervous system, leading to death.
-Rabies is a zoonotic disease that is typically transmitted through bites from infected animals.
+Rabies is a zoonotic disease (a disease that can be spread from animals to people) that is typically transmitted through bites from infected animals.
 The majority of reported cases involve wild animals like bats, raccoons, and skunks, but domesticated animals like dogs and cats are also at risk.
 Humans are equally susceptible to the rabies virus if bitten by an infected animal.
 Once the symptoms have appeared, Rabies is nearly always fatal.
 Death usually occurs less than a week after the onset of signs.

 The rabies virus is transmitted through the saliva of an infected mammal, or host.
 Contact with the eyes, nose or mouth can technically pass on the virus, but these instances are rare.
 A bite from the host is the most likely and common way for an animal or person to contract rabies.
 The infected saliva travels through the nerves and spinal cord towards the brain.
-The virus then incubates in the body for 3 to 8 weeks (depending on species), with no symptoms of the disease present.
+The virus then incubates in the body for 3 to 24 weeks (depending on species, location of the bite, and other factors), with no symptoms of the disease present.
+In humans, incubation periods of years have been reported.
 Once the brain is infected by rabies, the virus multiplies and spreads to the salivary glands and the symptoms of rabies appear.

 Symptoms of Rabies